Clearchus of Heraclea

 Having deserted the side of the oligarchs, Clearchus put himself forward as the man of the people, and in around 365 BC obtained from the city's population the command of a body of mercenaries, and, having got rid of the oligarchs by murder and banishment, raised himself to the tyranny.
 He was said to have used his power as badly and with as much cruelty as he had gained it and, as a sign of his arrogance, assumed publicly the attributes of Zeus, and gave the name of Keraunos (i.e. "thunderer") to one of his sons.

-Thanks to his behaviour towards those he ruled over, Clearchus lived in constant fear of assassination, against which he guarded in the strictest way.
+Due to his tyrannical conduct, Clearchus lived in constant fear of assassination, against which he guarded in the strictest way.
 But, in spite of his precautions, he was killed by Chion and Leon in 353 BC, after a reign of twelve years.
-He was said to have been a pupil of both Plato and Isocrates, the latter of whom asserted that, while he was with him, he was one of the gentlest and most benevolent of men.
+Chion was said to have been a pupil of both Plato and Isocrates, the latter of whom asserted that, while he was with him, he was one of the gentlest and most benevolent of men.

+Clearchus was succeeded by his brother Satyrus, who was said to be an even more vicious ruler who "made himself tyrant in the same way".
+Heraclea would continue to be ruled by tyrants.